silverbucket/dogfeed/README.md

 ## Use

-Dogfeed is available for use on [5apps.com](https://dogfeed.5apps.com)
+Dogfeed is available for use at [dogfeed.5apps.com](https://dogfeed.5apps.com)

 By default it is configured to use the default Sockethub instance hosted at [silverbucket.net](https://silverbucket.net), however in the settings you are able to change this to use any Sockethub instance you prefer, including your own.